Fungal Sinusitis

 Medical Therapy

 The treatment of choice for all types of fungal sinusitis is surgical.
-Medical treatment depends on the type of infection and the presence of invasion.
+Medical therapy serves mainly as postoperative adjuvant treatment and depends on the type of infection and whether invasion has occurred.

 The recommended treatment is surgical.
-Once the fungus ball is removed, no further medical treatment is indicated, except for the underlying condition.
+Once the fungal ball is removed, no further medical treatment is indicated, except for the underlying condition.
 No antifungal treatment is necessary.

 Chronic invasive fungal sinusitis

 Surgical treatment is mandatory.
 Initiate medical treatment with systemic antifungals once invasion is diagnosed.
-Amphotericin B (2 g/d) is recommended; this can be replaced by ketoconazole or itraconazole once the disease is under control.
+Liposomal Amphotericin B (3-6 mg/kg/day) is recommended; this can be replaced by ketoconazole, Isavuconazole, or itraconazole once the disease is under control.

 A study by Mehta et al suggested that itraconazole may be as effective as amphotericin B in the treatment of chronic invasive fungal sinusitis.
 In a prospective, randomized, unblinded study of 26 immunocompetent patients, one group (10 patients) was treated with amphotericin B and the other (16 patients) with itraconazole.
 A complete cure was achieved in two patients in the amphotericin-B group and five in the itraconazole group, while four amphotericin-B patients and seven itraconazole patients experienced persistent disease, and one amphotericin-B patient and three itraconazole patients had relapses.
 In addition, three patients died, and one was lost to follow-up.
 Based on relative risk analysis, the investigators concluded that itraconazole and amphotericin B worked equally well against chronic invasive fungal sinusitis.[27]